-Assessment SummaryThere are four components to the proposed assessment in Adelaide Law Review A and B
+Assessment SummaryThis is the assessment for Adelaide Law Review (parts A and B combined):

-Assessment Item % of final mark Due date Group or individual assessment Redeemable Learning Outcomes Editorial Activities 50% Not applicable Individual No 1-5 Case Note 25% Case selected week 6 (semester 1)
+Assessment Task % of final mark Due date Task Type Length Redeemable Learning Outcomes Editorial Activities (Semester 1) 25% N/A Individual N/A No 1-4 Editorial Activities (Semester 2) 25% N/A Individual N/A No 1-4 Case Note (Semester 1) 25% Case selected week 5 (semester 1)

 Fifty per cent of the students’ grade in this course will be taken from their role in individually editing one or more articles, their contribution to class discussion and the editing of other articles in the journal.

 Individual editing: Students will, under the supervision of the Editors, be responsible for one or more articles submitted to the journal.
 They will copy edit the article and place it into style.
 They will draft letters to authors and assist in the production of the article.
 The ‘file’ associated with the article(s) will be submitted by Week 12 of semesters 1 and 2 for assessment.

 Contribution to class: Each week, students will be expected to assist the students editing the articles set for that week, and engage in discussion and critique of the article.
 In addition, the class will conduct the refereeing process for one article through each semester, and students will be expected to contribute to the management and discussion of this.

 Students will submit a case note in each semester.

 Semester 1: The case will be selected and announced in Week 5 of Semester 1.

 Semester 2: The case will be selected and announced in Week 4 of Semester 2.